mohankumar80/Friends-Quiz/README.md

 This is quiz game about how well my family and friends know about me!!

-Link on the link to play.
+Click on the link to play.

 Send me screenshot, if beat the top scorer.